 Blue Ridge guides cover several locations, and are quite versatile.
 I’ve had climbing days that included leading, top rope, self rescue practice, and gear assessments.
 I highly recommend this organization.

 Was given a birthday gift package to climb Seneca rocks with a friend, a 15-year reunion with this rock face.
 So grateful that my husband found Blue Ridge Mountain Guides for this trip!
 Dakota was the most exceptionally patient, safe, and super intelligent guide I have ever had for a climbing adventure.
 He made sure that my friend Linda and I were briefed on every possible move/technique that he presented to us, and made sure we were safe and having fun every step of the way.
 I knew I was going to be a bit nervous along the way, and he made sure to ease my mind and keep us safe the entire journey, from parking lot to summit and back.
 I learned so much from him!
 I cannot recommend Dakota enough as a guide for any of your future adventures!
 Thank you so much for making this an incredibly memorable birthday!

 Covid measures in Seneca Rocks

 We also expect clients to respect local regulations and take measures to protect themselves, guides and the communities they’re travelling to.
-For more information on COVID-19 measures in Seneca Rocks please refer to West Virginia’s Department of Health and Human Resources website.
+For more information on COVID-19 measures in Seneca Rocks, WV, please refer to the Official West Virginia State website.

 Please contact us if you have any questions or require further information.
 We are happy to provide you with the most up-to-date information!